meninsky/.github/profile/README.md

 ---

+## Running spark jobs

+When running spark jobs using `spark-submit`, ensure to include the necessary Python dependency file located at `s3://sparkflow-devel/sparkflow.zip` by specifying it with the `--py-files` option.
+For example:

+spark-submit --py-files s3://sparkflow-devel/sparkflow.zip x-to-y.py [...]

+---

 Thank you for exploring our GitHub organization.
 If you have any questions, feel free to reach out to the maintainers of the respective repositories.